eea/eea.docker.searchservices/README.md

 Run ```docker-compose -f docker-compose.dev.yml run pam create_index``` to create the index for PAM

+Run ```docker-compose -f docker-compose.dev.yml run aide create_index``` to create the index for AIDE

-Wait a bit and go to http://localhost:3000 and http://localhost:3010 then make yourself a coffee, everything works now.
+Wait a bit and go to http://localhost:3000, http://localhost:3010 and http://localhost:3020 then make yourself a coffee, everything works now.

 ## 4. Publishing changes and updating Docker Registry images